Your pricing is made up.

-So the point here is, you have to experiment with the pricing to see how much people are willing to pay.
+Whether you’re washing cars, knitting jumpers or washing cars while knitting jumpers, you have to experiment with the pricing to see how much people are willing to pay.

 THIS IS HOW YOU CAN HIT YOUR OWN PRICING SWEET SPOT in 2 SIMPLE STEPS

-2. then after after the service is rendered, ask how much they would have paid for it knowing what they know now?
+2. Then after after the service is rendered, ask how much they would have paid for it, knowing what they know now?

-Determining your pricing is a market research question and it can start as easily with these 2 questions.
+Determining your pricing is a VITAL market research question and it can start as easily with these 2 questions.